 Another important part of leaf cleanup is clearing fallen leaves from your home’s gutters.
 Why?
 Because clogged gutters could contribute to ice damming in the winter, one of the most common winter insurance claims.
 Caused by snow melting on a warm roof, ice damming occurs when water runs down and freezes at the eaves.
 As the dams melt, they can leave water pools that can seep into your home and cause water damage.
 Clean gutters won’t eliminate the possibility of ice damming, but it will certainly decrease it.

 Landscaping Fall Cleanup: Lawn Care

-This is also a good time to aerate your lawn (which you might want to do before you fertilize it).
+This is a good time to aerate your lawn.
 Aerating is almost impossible to do once the ground is frozen, so you should take care of it while you’re doing landscaping fall cleanup.